7 Things Before You Sign Up!

 Also, if you cannot use their online platform for some reason, you can call up the account managers and place your order immediately.

 WorldFirst offers great service.
 Their representatives can be contacted for any assistance.
 However, the support services are not available over the weekends.
-If weekend trading is important, you might want to check out OFX (review).
+If weekend trading is important, you might want to check out OFX (reviews).

 The speed of fund transfer depends on certain factors including the currency you are sending or buying, the amount of trade and the bank used.
 If you are trading Euros, US dollars or GBP, you can get same day payment as far as WorldFirst is concerned.

 WorldFirst effectively make the transfer as soon as they receive your cleared funds.
 The funds will reach the destination bank the same day.
 However, the time it takes for the whole transaction to complete from end to end is determined by the banks at either end more than anythings else.

 For WorldFirst’s part, funds transfers to Australia and New Zealand usually clear on the same day.
 Sending US dollars to a country other than the US may take up to 4 days.
 Exotic currencies such as Indian rupee may take longer.

 Please be aware that there can be delays from the banks’ side, which is beyond control of anyone.